 Why use some of these treatment methods if they have not been shown to have a strong treatment effect?

-Treatment modalities that result in short-term effects do have their place in a physiotherapy treatment program, when used in con-junction with other techniques that have been shown to provide long-term effects.
+Treatment modalities that result in short-term effects do have their place in a physiotherapy treatment program.
+When used in con-junction with other techniques that have been shown to provide long-term effects.
 For example, with some clients a predisposing factor is present which does not allow them to participate in the exercise program which is required to help correct their problem.
 However, the exercise is essential to correction of the problem.
 At these times, modalities which provide short-term pain relief or which temporarily reduce muscle tone may enable the client to perform the required exercise, which will then allow the overall condi-tion to improve, eliminating the need for the pain management treatment technique.

-Treatment programs must be individualized to client needs, and may incorporate various treatment modalities in order to obtain the desired effects.
+Mechanical neck dysfunction treatment programs must be individualized to client needs, and may incorporate various treatment modalities in order to obtain the desired effects.

 Gross AR, Hoving JL, Haines TA, Goldsmith CH, Kay T, Aker P, Bronfort G, Cervical overview group, The Cochrane Collaboration.
 Manipulation and mobilization for mechanical neck disorders (Review).